acceleratedscience/openad_service_utils/README.md

 ### 3. Running the Service

 Once you have wrapped your model, you can start the service by running your Python script.
+I will be served by default on http://localhost:8080

 ### 4. Using with Openad Toolkit